n-deleforge/files-multi-tools/README.md

 php files-multi-tools.php`
 ```

-## Launch it with the terminal
+## Launch it with the terminal (for Windows only)

-- Create a file named `files-multi-tools.bat`
-- Edit it with the following line : `php "path-to-the-directory/files-multi-tools.php"` (you have to modify the path according your configuration)
-- Add the directory of the `files-multi-tools.bat` file in the PATH variable of your Windows
+- Edit the PATH global variable and add the directory of files-multi-tools
-- Type "files-multi-tools" in your terminal to check if it's works
+- Type "fmt" in your terminal to check if it's works

 # Changelog